mdiannna/Laravel-Automatic-Multiple-Mail-Sender/README.md

 # Laravel Automatic Multiple Mail Sender
 A tool to send emails separately to multiple addresses automatized with Laravel.

+*This is an Open Source project.
+Feel free to contribute!*

 # Setup
 ### 1. Download/Clone the project
 ### 2. Composer install